D-Prateek/D-Buggers/README.md

 ## Features

--**Pregnacy Profile**: You can have your Complete health profile and pregnancy tracking dashboard including your medical information and appointments.
+- **Pregnacy Profile**: You can have your Complete health profile and pregnancy tracking dashboard including your medical information and appointments.

 - **Nutrition Guide**: We provide a nutritious diet plan and food to avoid for your Health.

--**Marketplace**: You can get Cheap and Affordable foods in your pregnancy time.
+- **Marketplace**: You can get Cheap and Affordable foods in your pregnancy time.

 - **Audio Visual Guide**: We provide you a necessary set of Guides in your Pregnancy time.